Lorien Legacies: United As One

 John, not wanting to sacrifice any more friends, takes off to finish Setrákus without the others knowing.
 He realizes he needs a cloaking device and heads back to Patience Creek.
-However, the base is overrun by Mogadorians, who found the place through a mind controlled Mark James.
+However, the base is overrun by Mogadorians, who found the place through a mind-controlled Mark James.
 Some of the true-borns have augmentations, twisted forms of legacies.
 Phiri dun Ra is there, whose arm has been replaced with black ooze-like tendrils, then she impales John and begins to drain his legacies while he's helpless.
 While helpless, Mark James slips the Voron noose around John's neck.
 The damage from this weapon cannot be healed.

 The others find out about John's suicide mission and argue among themselves over his chosen course of action.
 Six calls Sam to tell him about his prototype's success when she hears firing in the background.
 Sam tells Six he thinks they are under attack.

 Back at the base, John is helpless as he's dragged along the inside of the base, with Phiri mocking his failure at being a hero and his delusional idea of being able to save everyone.
 To prove a point she kills Mark.
-Phiri, John and the mind controlling Mogadorians run into resistance.
-The mind controlling Mogadorian releases a swarm of seemingly black flies that force half the marines to open fire on the others.
-The human garde make an appearance and are shocked to see John crawling on all fours with a noose around his neck. he screams at them to run but Phiri manages to kill 2 while the other 2 manage to escape.
-Sam shouts at the lights to turn off and frees Five who immediately attacks Phiri, however the mind controlling Mogadorian manages to overtake Five, but is quickly killed by Sam.
+Phiri, John and the mind-controlling Mogadorians run into resistance.
+The mind-controlling Mogadorian releases a swarm of seemingly black flies that force half the marines to open fire on the others.
+The human garde make an appearance and are shocked to see John crawling on all fours with a noose around his neck.
+He screams at them to run but Phiri manages to kill 2 while the other 2 manage to escape.
+Sam shouts at the lights to turn off and frees Five who immediately attacks Phiri, however, the mind-controlling Mogadorian manages to overtake Five, but is quickly killed by Sam.
 Phiri screams for extraction and loses her grip on John as Five slams into her.
 The shadow Mogadorian makes an appearance and teleports both Phiri and Five.
-The shadow Mogadorian tries to finish them off, but Sam tells the lights to turn on while he's in a mid teleport, which slices him in half.
+The shadow Mogadorian tries to finish them off, but Sam tells the lights to turn on while he's mid-teleport, which slices him in half.

 The others have no time to mourn the dead and set their plan in motion.
-The garde use the loralite stone to teleport across the world arming the governments with cloaking tech.
+The Garde use the loralite stone to teleport across the world arming the governments with cloaking tech.